 - Is this act considered illegal in the state/country the employee is employed?

 - Reporting Matters to the Right Person.
-If there is a reasonable belief that your manager is doing something unethical or illegal, you should first try to bring it to his or her boss’s notice.
+If there is a reasonable belief that your manager is doing something unethical or illegal, such as exhibiting racist behavior, you should first try to bring it to his or her boss’s notice.
 Try to exhaust the chain of command within your organisation.
 Hopefully, the company will investigate the matter and take necessary actions.
 In case no one in your chain of command responds then you might want to pursue a government agency to file a formal complaint.
 Be assured that if the government agency conducts an investigation, it will usually not reveal what made them target the company or if there was someone in the company who tipped them off.
 In case you believe your employer is violating the labour laws, a state labour agency will be the place to go.
 For example, the employee is not paid for overtime, s/he should make a complaint with labour department for the country where s/he works.
 In most cases, a serious action will be taken against the employer.
 On the other hand, if an employee notices another employee being mistreated, it is better to talk to that employee and suggest s/he make the complaint to appropriate agency.
 Employer misconduct includes mistreatment of employees, but is not limited to that.
 There can be larger issues, including widespread false advertising and fraudulent activities.
 Many companies these days have contact person you can reach out to report an offensive or illegal behaviour by an executive.
 In case, there are no options available, it might be mandatory to blow the whistle to the regulatory authority or police.

 - Never Assume you will be protected by whistle-blower laws.
 Being protected by whistle-blower laws will not mean life will not get difficult for you.
 An employee will definitely be at a risk for retaliation because of such behaviour.
 There is not much that will really stop the employee from losing his or her job or experiencing at least some kind of adverse action.
 Therefore, potential whistle-blowers might decide to keep their job and would prefer that to going through length litigation.
 My advice would be, no matter what you do, be sure to keep all your actions documented in the form of saved copied of emails and notes at meetings.
 Do not beat yourself if you are unable to fix the situation.
 Chances are that offenders and violators at work are experienced at such things and know how to keep their tracks clear.
 If you have done your best, just decide to remove yourself from the trouble and look for something better.